 When Walmart launched their Marketplace more than a decade ago, they gave third-party sellers a rare opportunity to own their lot of ‘real estate’ in one of the most desirable locations on the internet—Walmart.com itself.
 The number of third-party sellers—and the impressive array of inventory they bring with them—has grown exponentially over time, as the desirability of living in Walmart’s virtual neighborhood is as attractive as ever.
-In fact, the number of Marketplace sellers climbed to more than 50,000 as of July 2020.
+In fact, the number of Marketplace sellers just surpassed the 100,000 mark in July 2021.

 - Items & Inventory

 - Walmart Fulfillment Services (WFS) (Note: This section does not apply to, and will not be shown for, sellers handling fulfillment on their own.
 WFS will only be listed on your dashboard if you have an accepted and approved WFS contract.)

 Let’s walk through each of these sections to get a better understanding of how to make the most of each, and have your listings active and earning shoppers’ interest in no time!

 The Items & Inventory section of Seller Center is where sellers can add new items to their Marketplace catalog, make bulk inventory or pricing updates, check on their feed status, and more.
 You’ll find this oft-visited category at the top of the left navigation once you’ve logged into Seller Center.